The Christian Woman’s Calling in a Confused Age

 This age does not lack voices.
 It lacks clarity.
-A woman today is told she must define herself—she must choose between submission and strength, between motherhood and influence, between her faith and her freedom.
+The majority of the voices tell a woman today that she must define herself—she must choose between submission and strength, between motherhood and influence, between her faith and her freedom.
 The world shifts its standards as fast as it sets them.
 It praises self-expression, then silences those who speak of biblical womanhood.
-It uplifts independence, then punishes those who seek quiet, faithful service.
-Caught between extremes, many Christian women are left wondering—What is my calling?
+It uplifts independence, then punishes those who seek meek, faithful service.
+Caught between extremes, many Christian women are left wondering—What is really my calling?

-Scripture does not begin with confusion.
-It begins with design.
-The woman was not an afterthought.
-She was formed by God, bearing His image (Gen. 1:27), crafted with intention to help, to nurture, to build, and to worship.
+Scripture begins with design.
+The woman was not an afterthought because she was formed by God bearing His image (Gen. 1:27) and was crafted with intention to help, to nurture, to build, and to worship.
 That dignity was not earned by merit.
 It was given by grace.
 No movement in history, however empowering it claims to be, can restore what only God has declared from the beginning.

 Yet even within the Church, many women have found it difficult to rest in this design.
 Some have been told their worth depends on whether they marry or bear children.
-Others have been told their voices do not matter.
-Still others have been urged to chase productivity, not holiness.
+Others have been told their voices do not matter or that they do not have a say on church matters.
+Still others have been urged to chase careers or any form of productivity without holiness, or with just a little sprinkle of it.
 This, too, is confusion.
-It may not sound worldly, but it weighs just as heavily.
+It may not sound worldly, but it weighs just as heavily on the soul.
 That is why we must return to what calling truly means.

-A Christian woman’s calling is not a checklist of achievements.
-It is a life surrendered to the Lord.
+A Christian woman’s calling is a life surrendered to the Lord.
 Whether she is married or single, working quietly or leading visibly, her calling begins with worship.
 This shapes everything else.
 It shapes how she speaks, how she loves, how she endures, and how she waits.
 Her worth is not measured by what others see, but by whether she walks humbly with her God (Mic.
 6:8).

 But let us not pretend this is simple.
 The world calls her to keep up.
 Her own heart may urge her to compare.
 She may grieve the season she did not expect.
-She may wrestle with silence when she wanted direction.
-These are not signs of failure.
+She may wrestle with silence when she wants direction.
 These are the grounds where real obedience grows.
-The Lord who called her sees.
+The Lord, who called her, sees.
 And He does not waste what the world overlooks.

 In this confused age, clarity will not come from louder slogans or stronger self-will.
 It will come when women anchor themselves again in the Word.
 They will hear that Christ has already secured their worth, and that obedience is not a lesser dream.
 A woman who walks with the Lord and entrusts her story to Him, especially when it is hard, is already fulfilling her calling.